d112358/idlmav/README.md

 # IDLMAV
 Interactive deep learning model architecture visualization (IDLMAV) is a tool that creates interactive visualizations of model architectures for display in Jupyter notebooks.
 * It does not require a successful forward pass: it can also visualize partial models
-* It can output a release graph with limited interactivity without the need of a running backend/kernel.
-Release graphs are displayed correctly when viewing GitHub links with [nbviewer](https://nbviewer.org/).
+* It produces three outputs to allow trading off interactivity for portability
+  - An interactive widget with synchronized scrolling and interactions between sub-plots
+  - A figure that still has some interactivity, but displays correctly without the need of a running backend/kernel, e.g. in [nbviewer](https://nbviewer.org/)
+  - Export to a standalone HTML file

 # Installation